 At the Tarpon trips that we offer you will find trophies but also there are other fishes that can grow up to incredible sizes.

-This area has been called the “Forgotten Coast” of the Caribbean and its experiences are only comparable to the West African coast.
-Some short description of the Nicaragua Saltwater Fish Species below.
+This area has been called the “Forgotten Coast” of the Caribbean and its experiences are only comparable to the West Coast of Africa.

 Jack Crevalle ( Caranx hippos )